plasmacel/makekit/manual/COMMANDS.md

 The compiler/linker output can be very verbose when it encounters a lot of warnings and/or errors, which could overflow the buffer of your command line terminal - in this case you start to lose your oldest output lines to favor newer ones.
 To avoid this, you can redirect the command line output to a file (say `log.txt`) whose size is limited only by the data drive.
 This can be done by using the redirection operator `>>` as simply as `mk make <CONFIG> >> log.txt`, which will overwrite the file every time you issue the command - if you just want to append to it use `>` instead of `>>`.

+**Arguments**

 `-X` make the command exclusive for the specified targets

 If `<CONFIG>` is not specified, it defaults to `Release`.

 #### `mk reconfig [<CONFIG>] [-T <TOOLCHAIN>]`

-Removes the build configuration of the specified `CONFIG` and re-creates it from scratch.
+Removes build configuration `CONFIG` and regenerates it from scratch.
 The built binaries remain untouched.
 This command is recommended if `CMakeLists.txt` has been changed.

 If `<CONFIG>` is not specified, it defaults to `Release`.